What is DevOps security?

 How do DevOps practices put organizations at risk for credential compromise?

 Because DevOps teams need on-demand access to cloud-based applications and databases to administer systems and debug issues, it’s common for developers to share private keys and credentials for immediate access.
 This substantially increases the risks from insider threats, either malicious or accidental.
 Developers may hardcode passwords or store them externally in GitHub or locally in a spreadsheet to save valuable time within applications they build.
 These passwords may provide unintentional access to data or other critical corporate resources that live in the cloud.

-Even if DevOps teams use vaults to manage passwords for privileged access, they will likely spend extra time building their own instead of focusing on product development.
+Even if DevOps teams use security tools like vaults to manage passwords for privileged access, they will likely spend extra time building their own instead of focusing on product development.
 In some cases, organizations could use multiple vault instances that aren’t connected, centrally managed, or auditable.